veldt-jp/veldt-exam/README.md

 # VELDT Exam

 The VELDT Exam is a pre-employment technical assessment tailored to test a candidate's proficiency in front-end development.
-The platform is used to evaluate core competencies in React.js, Next.js, TypeScript, scalable design patterns, and code quality.
+The repository is used to evaluate core skills in React.js, Next.js, TypeScript, scalable design patterns, and code quality.

 ## Exams